RedFroggy/company-id-validator/README.md

 ## Code quality

 `npm run lint`.
-It will both check angular code and file naming conventions.
+Will check your code based on `tslint.json` config file

 ## Roadmap
 - For now only 4 countries are supported: FR, BE, CH, AD